How Litigation Funding And Lawsuit Loans First Entered The Legal World

 The Path To Making Lawsuit Loans An Ethical Choice

-However, the Litigation Finance industry was also well aware of the dangers of having government regulations enter the field – especially when considering the amount of cases where plaintiffs have to go up against municipal, state, and federal governments.
-With that in mind, the industry decided it would be best if they regulated themselves – without the intrusion of political influence.
+However, the Litigation Finance industry was also well aware of the dangers of having government regulations enter the field – especially when considering the number of cases where the plaintiffs have to go up against municipal, state, and federal governments.
+With that in mind, the industry decided it would be best if they regulated it themselves – without the intrusion of political influence.

 The Self-Regulating Lawsuit Loan Industry

-Knowing that in order to be taken seriously and looked upon in high regard by both the legal and financial world, the litigation finance industry decided to self-regulate and formed with American Legal Finance Association (AFLA) in 2004.
+Knowing that in order to be taken seriously and looked upon in high regard by both the legal and financial world, the litigation finance industry decided to self-regulate and formed a American Legal Finance Association (AFLA) in 2004.
 The association quickly got to work and by the following year (in 2005) they had established a code of conduct for themselves.
-This code of conduct was written as a way to standardize their practices across different regions and states; as well, the code of conduct was a way for the AFLA to clearly state their rules, ethical standards, and methods of disclosure/transparency.
-One of the main reasons for this case was to ensure cases were not over-funded when plaintiffs applied for lawsuit loans.
-The AFLA quickly established it’s importance as the industry rapidly expands.
-Currently the AFLA represents over 50 different litigation financing companies.
+This code of conduct was written as a way to standardize their practices across different regions and states; also, the code of conduct was a way for the AFLA to clearly state their rules, ethical standards, and methods of disclosure/transparency.
+One of the main reasons for this was to ensure cases were not over-funded when plaintiffs applied for lawsuit loans.
+The AFLA quickly established its importance as the industry rapidly expanded.
+Currently, the AFLA represents over 50 different litigation financing companies.

 Immediate Recognition For The Importance Of The Lawsuit Loans Industry

-If you wanted to know the real impact of the litigation finance industry since it first began in Australia, all you need to understand is that currently over half of the class action lawsuits in Australia are backed by Lawsuit Loans.
+If you wanted to know the real impact of the litigation finance industry since it first began in Australia, all you need to understand is that currently, over half of all class-action lawsuits in Australia are backed by Lawsuit Loans.
 The market for Lawsuit Loans in Australia has grown to over three billion dollars, and the pre-settlement funding industry was even endorsed by the Australian High Court in 2009.
-In the United Kingdom the industry has put over two billion dollars into the legal market, and the UK Court Of Appeal has referred to Lawsuit Loans as “The Future Of Modern Litigation”.
+In the United Kingdom, the industry has put over two billion dollars into the legal market, and the UK Court Of Appeal has referred to Lawsuit Loans as “The Future Of Modern Litigation”.

 But the ripple effect of lawsuit loans can be seen in the standard operating procedures of every industry.
-As plaintiffs are finally able to properly thanks to Lawsuit Loans, the knowledge that there will be firm legal repercussions for risky and negligent corporate behavior, business standards that cater more towards customer-oriented security have become more attractive to investment companies.
+As plaintiffs are finally able to properly defend themselves thanks to Lawsuit Loans, the knowledge that there will be firm legal repercussions for risky and negligent corporate behavior has led to business standards that cater more to customer-oriented security to become more attractive to investment companies.

 Apply Now And Find Out How Lawsuit Loans Will Work For You!

-From the relatively short time that lawsuit loans have been available for use by both corporate and consumer plaintiffs they have quickly become one of the most useful financial tools used to pursue a successful lawsuit.
+From the relatively short time that lawsuit loans have been available for use by both corporate and consumer plaintiffs, they have quickly become one of the most useful financial tools used to pursue a successful lawsuit.
 Presently, it is now widely considered that the lawsuit loan industry is not just an option for litigation financing – lawsuit loans are a cornerstone of litigation financing!
-Because in all honestly, settlement funding should be looked at as much greater than just a loan: they are a clear path to justice for plaintiffs who find themselves out-financed and dwarfed by the much larger defendants who initially made them victims of injury.
+Settlement funding should be regarded as something greater than just a loan: it is a clear path to justice for plaintiffs who find themselves out-financed and dwarfed by the much larger defendants who initially made them victims of injury.
 To find out for yourself how a lawsuit loan can help, APPLY TODAY with Delta Settlement Funding.